Mil Mi-28

-The Mil Mi-28 (NATO reporting name "Havoc") is a Soviet all-weather, day-night, military tandem, two-seat anti-armor attack helicopter.
-It is an attack helicopter with no intended secondary transport capability, and is better optimized than the Mil Mi-24 gunship for the role.
-It carries a single gun in an undernose barbette, plus external loads carried on pylons beneath stub wings.
+The Mil Mi-28 (NATO reporting name "Havoc") is a Soviet heavy-weight, all-weather, day-night, tandem-seat anti-armour military attack helicopter.
+It is an attack helicopter with no intended secondary transport capability and is better optimized for the role than the Mil Mi-24 gunship.
+It carries a single autocannon in a rotating under-nose barbette, plus external loads carried on pylons beneath stub wings.

 Development

 Origins

 In 1972, following the completion of the Mil Mi-24, development began on a unique attack helicopter with transport capability.
 The new design had a reduced transport capability (3 troops instead of 8) and omitted the cabin to provide better overall performance and higher top speed.
 Improved performance was important for its intended role fighting against tanks and enemy helicopters and covering helicopter landing operations.
-Initially, many different designs were considered, including an unconventional project with two main rotors, placed with engines on tips of wings (in perpendicular layout); and in one similarity with the late 1960s-era American Lockheed AH-56 Cheyenne attack helicopter design, with an additional pusher propeller on the tail.
+Initially, many different designs were considered, including an unconventional project with two main rotors, placed with engines on the tips of wings (in a perpendicular layout); and in one similarity with the late 1960s-era American Lockheed AH-56 Cheyenne attack helicopter design, with an additional pusher propeller on the tail.
 In 1977, a preliminary design was chosen in a classic single-rotor layout.
 It lost its similarity to the Mi-24, and even the canopies were smaller, with flat surfaces.

 Design work on the Mi-28 began under Marat Tishchenko in 1980.
 In 1981, a design and a mock-up were accepted.
 The prototype (no. 012) first flew on 10 November 1982.
 The second prototype (no. 022) was completed in 1983.
-In 1984, the Mi-28 completed the first stage of state trials, but in October 1984 the Soviet Air Force chose the more advanced Kamov Ka-50 as the new anti-tank helicopter.
+In 1984, the Mi-28 completed the first stage of state trials, but in October 1984, the Soviet Air Force chose the more advanced Kamov Ka-50 as the new anti-tank helicopter.
 As per the decree of the Communist Party Central Committee and the Council of Ministers No. 1420-355, the Mi-28 was to continue development to meet foreign demand for Soviet attack helicopters.
 In December 1987, Mi-28 production at Rosvertol in Rostov-on-Don was approved.

 An early production Mi-24 was fitted with an air data boom as an early test for the Mi-28's technologies.
 Later, a few Mi-24Ds were fitted up with the Mi-28's radome mount to test the sighting-flight-navigational complex's abilities, and others had redesigned fuselages that closely resembled the future Mi-28, but with rounded cockpits.

 In January 1988, the first Mi-28A prototype (no. 032) flew.
-It was fitted with more powerful engines and an "X" type tail rotor with four blades offset at angles of 35° and 145°, instead of the three-blade version.
+It was fitted with more powerful engines and a tail rotor with four blades in an "X" configuration, instead of the three-blade version.
 The Mi-28A debuted at the Paris Air Show in June 1989.
-In 1991 the second Mi-28A (no. 042) was completed.
-The Mi-28A program was cancelled in 1993 because it was deemed uncompetitive with the Ka-50, in particular it was not all-weather capable.
+In 1991, the second Mi-28A (no. 042) was completed.
+The Mi-28A program was cancelled in 1993 because it was deemed uncompetitive with the Ka-50; in particular, it was not all-weather capable.